-This throwback Chinese appetizer is a perennial crowd pleaser.
+This throwback Chinese appetizer is a perennial crowd-pleaser.
 Make the shrimp paste in the morning so all you have to do is quickly pan-fry the bread and broil before serving.

-2 heaped teaspoons finely chopped ginger
+2 heaping teaspoons finely chopped ginger

 leaves from 4 large cilantro sprigs, roughly chopped